aerogear/aerogear-android-pipe/README.md

 # AeroGear Android Pipe [![Build Status](https://travis-ci.org/aerogear/aerogear-android-pipe.png)](https://travis-ci.org/aerogear/aerogear-android-pipe)

 AeroGear's Android libraries were built as jar and aar packages using [Maven](http://maven.apache.org/) and the [android-maven-plugin](https://github.com/jayway/maven-android-plugin).
-The project follows the standard Maven layout so can be imported directly into most IDEs as a Maven project.
+The project follows the standard Maven layout so it can be imported directly into most IDEs as a Maven project.

 ## Pipe